toombs-caeman/dotfiles/README.md

         - tmux
         - xterm
 * trim the fat, try to get the total size down to a few kilobytes
+    * main culprit is vim/vim81, most of which isn't needed
-* configure rifle to respect aliases
+* configure rifle/scope to respect aliases